Party Art opens new ceramics studio - Shelby County Reporter

 Party Art is located at 3183 Lee Street, Pelham.
 Classes can be booked on their website, partyartstudio.net, and parties and custom orders can be scheduled/placed by calling 205-253-2984.

-Pelham sweeps tri-sweep at Oxford, nears 20 wins
+Pelham sweeps tri-match at Oxford, nears 20 wins

 By ALEC ETHEREDGE | Managing Editor OXFORD – The Pelham Panthers got to within one win of 20 on the... read more